Cm3lp8/stream-framer/README.md

  let prefixed_datagram = datagram.prepend_frame();
  ```
-Then you can parse and handles truncations:
+Then you can parse and handle truncations:
 ```rust